ryangjchandler/orbit/README.md

 > If some of your data is optional, make sure the corresponding column is `nullable`.

+### Storing content

+By default, all content is stored inside of a `content` folder in the root of your application.
+If you wish to change this, publish the `orbit.php` configuration file and change the `orbit.paths.content` option.

+Orbit will transform the base name of your model into a pluralized snake-cased string and use that as the main folder name, e.g. `Post` -> `content/posts`, `PostCategory` => `content/post_categories`.

+> 🚨 Changing the name of a model will prevent Orbit from finding any existing records in the old folder.
+If you wish to change the name of the folder, overwrite the `public static function getOrbitalName` method on your model class and return the old name instead.

 ## Drivers

 Orbit is a driver-based package, making it very easy to change the storage format of your data.